ibm-cloud-docs/activity-tracker/ibm-internal-only/at_guidelines_integration_patterns.md

 When the customer uses the service's API, only 1 AT event (`svc.gateway.create`) is generated in the customer account.

-The following tables shows the AT event fields that must be set per the template.
+The following tables shows the AT event fields that must be set.
 AT fields not included in the table must follow AT guidelines.

 ### A provider register's with an IBM Cloud service